 Below is a description of both modalities of prostate brachytherapy, offering each patient the most appropriate and most efficient treatment possible on a case-by-case basis.

-(high dose-rate)HDR brachytherapy is normally used in combination with conformal external radiotherapy treatment and/or hormone therapy.
-It may also be used as rescue treatment in cases where the tumour has relapsed after a radical prostatectomy, external radiotherapy or seed implant.
-HDR brachytherapy as an overdose after external radiotherapy is recommended in patients who:
+HDR (High Dose Rate) brachytherapy is usually used in combination with external conformal radiotherapy and/or hormone therapy.
+It may also be used as rescue treatment for cases where the tumor has relapsed after radical prostatectomy, external beam radiotherapy or seed implant.
+HDR brachytherapy as an overdose after external radiotherapy is recommended in male patients who:

-When the flexible tubes are in position, the support is sutured to the perineum to stabilise the implant.
-A radiopaque catheter is placed in the bladder to simplify urine drainage and show the urethra in x-ray images.
-A catheter is also usually inserted in the rectum to administer radiopaque contrast to be able to identify it on an X-ray.
-Once the patient has recovered from the spinal anaesthesia, they are moved to the simulation room for a CT scan.
+When the flexible tubes are in the position required, the support is sutured to the perineum to stabilize the implant.
+A radiopaque catheter is placed in the bladder to facilitate urinary drainage and the visualization of the urethra in the radiographic images.
+A catheter is also usually inserted into the rectum to administer radiopaque contrast that allows its identification on an x-ray.
+Once the patient recovers from the spinal anesthesia, s/he is taken to the simulation room for a CT scan.

 This imaging technique is used to evaluate the implant using CT-based 3D scan images.
 The image shows the implant in 3D.
 It can be rotated to see the radiation coverage of the prostate and the proximity to other structures, such as the rectum.

 Permanent seed implants are a form of low dose-rate interstitial brachytherapy.
 The isotope used is Iodine-125.
-These small seeds (1mm x 5mm) are inserted in the prostate, where they remain while radioactively decaying.
+These small seeds (1mm x 5mm) are inserted in the prostate, where they remain for life while radioactively decaying.

 Brachytherapy is a very effective and well-tolerated treatment.